-My name is Dr. Mark Cooper.
-I am Director of Research at the Consumer Federation of America.
-I greatly appreciate the opportunity to testify today on the immense burden that the speculative bubble in commodities is placing on American households.
-Congressional studies, like that prepared by the Senate Permanent Subcommittee on Investigations, committee on Homeland Security and Governmental Affairs1 and industry analyses2 have become convinced that speculation is contributing to skyrocketing energy prices - by adding as much as \$30 per barrel or more.
+Congressional studies, like that prepared by the Senate Permanent Subcommittee on Investigations, Committee on Homeland Security and Governmental Affairs1 and industry analyses2 have become convinced that speculation is contributing to skyrocketing energy prices - by adding as much as \$40 per barrel or more.
 Natural gas prices have been afflicted by a speculative premium of a similar order of magnitude.3 Since the Senate Permanent Subcommittee on Investigations first flagged this problem two years ago, the speculative bubble in the energy complex has cost the economy more than \$500 billion - i.e. half a trillion dollars.
 Expenditures for household energy have more than doubled in the past six years and speculation has played a significant part in that run up.4 In the past two years, the speculative bubble has cost consumers over \$1500.
+Speculation in food Commodities is adding billions to the burden.